xbeat/Machine-Learning/README.md

 Adversarial attacks are techniques used to generate intentionally perturbed inputs that can mislead machine learning models into making incorrect predictions.
 These attacks exploit vulnerabilities in the model's decision boundaries and can have severe consequences in critical applications like autonomous vehicles, cybersecurity, and healthcare.

 Code:

+## Top 4 Effective Noise Filtering Techniques for Time Series

+Mean Filter Implementation

+The mean filter is a fundamental smoothing technique that operates by replacing each data point with the average of its neighboring values within a specified window size.
+This method effectively reduces random noise while preserving underlying trends.

 ## Mastering YOLO Object Detection with Python